Genga28/Business_on_Bot/README.md

 ![image](https://user-images.githubusercontent.com/82211151/221767622-fbc4a1ee-9ff7-4762-8b4c-4f83b7afe7aa.png)

-# Method-2 : Using Stremlit and python
+# Method-2 : Using Streamlit and python

 You can see my appplication throught this link: